LoadingByte/socorepo/README.md

 software component listings from a variety of different sources and presents them as intuitive download sites to end users.

-A production instance of the webapp is permanently hosted at https://loadingbyte.com/dl.
+A production instance of the webapp is permanently embedded in https://loadingbyte.com, for example, at https://loadingbyte.com/socorepo/dl/.
 Try it out!

 ## Features